HBS Navigation

 Professional Device Cleaning

-Deep-clean service for microphone ports, receivers, and charging contacts by a licensed audiologist.
+Deep-clean service for microphone ports, receivers, and charging contacts guided by a licensed audiologist — done entirely from home.

 Free Reprogramming Check

 Has your hearing changed?
-We'll re-verify your Real Ear Measurement and reprogram your AX at no cost.
+We'll re-verify your Real Ear Measurement and reprogram your AX at no cost during your remote appointment.

 Warranty & Repair Support

-We'll help you navigate your Signia warranty, submit repair claims, and get loaner devices if needed.
+We'll help you navigate your Signia warranty, submit repair claims, and arrange loaner devices if needed — no clinic visit required.

-This page is for educational purposes only and does not constitute medical or audiological advice.
-Always consult a licensed audiologist for device-specific care instructions.
+Disclaimer: This content is for educational purposes only and does not constitute medical advice.
+Consult a licensed audiologist for personalised hearing care recommendations.